spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 Optional.
 The name of the column that represents the temporal(time) ordering of the dataset.

-It is required to enable retention policy on the acceleration.
+Required when enabling retention policy on the accelerated datasets.

 ## `time_format`